wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 - **[CloudWatch](http://aws.amazon.com/cloudwatch)** - retrieves AWS [metric and
 dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html) data.
 - **[CloudTrail](http://aws.amazon.com/cloudtrail)** - retrieves EC2 event information and creates Wavefront System events that represent the AWS events.
-- **AWS Metrics+** - retrieves [additional metrics](#aws-metrics-data) using AWS APIs other than CloudWatch.
+- **[AWS Metrics+](integrations_aws_metrics.html#aws-metrics-data)** - retrieves additional metrics using AWS APIs other than CloudWatch.
+Data include EBS volume data and  EC2 instance metadata like tags.
+You can investigate billing data  and the number of reserved instances.
 Be sure to enable AWS+ metrics because it allows Wavefront to optimize its use of Cloudwatch, and saves money on Cloudwatch calls as a result.

 For information how to monitor AWS data ingestion, see [AWS Integration](wavefront_monitoring.html#aws-integration).